30 Things You Should Absolutely Never Do If You Want to Lose Weight

 You're pumped.
 You're motivated.
-You're full of the adrenaline that this is going to supercharge the year you finally follow through on your New Year's resolution to lose belly fat!
+You're full of the adrenaline that this is going to supercharge the year you finally follow through on your goal to lose belly fat!

 We hear you.
 But we've got some good news and some bad news for you.
 Bad news first?

 Although you might feel untouchable right now, you're not quite in the clear.
 A systematic review of 898 weight loss studies found that an average of 30 percent of dieters drop out of structured programs.
 Even worse, only 15 percent are "successful" in maintaining their weight loss of at least 20 to 24 pounds for three years or more.
 Ugh.